maplibre/maplibre-native-rs/README.md

 ### MapLibre Native Licence

-Because this crate downloads and statically links against MapLibre Native assets during `cargo build`, dependent projects are encouaged to include the [MapLibre Native License](https://github.com/maplibre/maplibre-native/blob/main/LICENSE.md) with their code to satisfy the BSD 2-Clause License requirements on binary redistribution.
+This crate incorporates MapLibre Native assets during compilation by downloading and statically linking them.
+As a result, any project using this crate must comply with the [MapLibre Native License](https://github.com/maplibre/maplibre-native/blob/main/LICENSE.md) (BSD 2-Clause) requirements for binary distribution.
+This includes providing proper attribution and including the license text with your distributed binaries or source code.